Attraction Listings Search

 Planning a trip or vacation and looking for Ontario’s best Attractions?
 Use our Attraction Listings Search – you can search by category, by name and by location.

-Mrs. Bata’s involvement in the global shoe industry and frequent business travels have enabled her to build one of the world’s finest collections and North America’s foremost shoe museum.
-In it lies a wealth of fashion lore and historical information.
+Sonja Bata’s involvement in the global shoe industry enabled her to build one of the world’s finest collections and to create North America’s foremost shoe museum.
+Within our stunning building lies a wealth of fashion lore and invaluable information.

-In 1979, when Mrs. Bata’s collection had outgrown the available private storage space, the Bata family established the Bata Shoe Museum Foundation.
-Over the years, the Foundation has funded various field trips to collect and research footwear in areas where traditions are changing rapidly.
-The studies have included North American indigenous cultures, circumpolar groups including Canadian Inuit, Siberia, Alaska, Greenland and Lapland.
-Field studies have also taken place in Asia and Europe.
-These field studies have resulted in many academic publications for the Foundation, including but not limited to The Typology of Native Footwear, Our Boots: An Inuit Women’s Art, Feet and Footwear in Indian Culture, Our Boots: An Inuit Woman’s Art, Feet and Footwear in Indian Culture, and Spirit of Siberia: Traditional Native Life, Clothing and Footwear.
+In 1979, when Mrs. Bata’s private collection had outgrown its home, the Bata family established the Bata Shoe Museum Foundation.
+Over the years the Foundation funded fieldwork to collect and research footwear in communities where traditions are changing rapidly – notably North America’s Indigenous cultures and circumpolar groups in Canada, Siberia, Alaska and Greenland.
+These field studies have resulted in many academic publications for the Foundation, from The Typology of Native Footwear to Spirit of Siberia: Traditional Native Life, Clothing and Footwear.

-The main objective of the Foundation, however, is to operate an international centre for footwear research which houses the Bata Shoe Museum’s collection of over 13,000 shoes and related items.
-A varied selection is displayed in time-limited or semi-permanent exhibitions.
+The main objective of the Foundation, however, was to establish an international centre for footwear research.
+The result was the Bata Shoe Museum, with its unrivalled collection of over 13,000 shoes and related objects.

-It was on May 6th, 1995 that the Bata Shoe Museum opened its doors at 327 Bloor Street West in downtown Toronto.
-The 39,000 square foot building, designed by Moriyama and Teshima Architects, is unique.
-As a world-class specialized museum, it has become a major destination point for visitors and residents alike.
+On May 6 1995 the Bata Shoe Museum opened its doors at 327 Bloor Street West in downtown Toronto, in an iconic building designed by Moriyama and Teshima Architects.
+As a unique, world-class specialized museum, it has become a major destination point for visitors and residents alike.